The soil here is in summer so I buried my father in a of rocks, a plot behind St. church to lay rest the gilded dreams of men.

 Gangs at night the jail. led, in hand, in his cell. lies.
 Tempted leaves, the his arm the bars.

-The mob swiftly grabbed the exposed hand.
-Father the collar his neck.
-The horde on the rope, Chinaman and choked, his brains upon the wall.
+The lynch mob swiftly the gleaners hand.
+Father wrapped the his neck.
+The yanked on the rope, Chinaman and choked, his dashed upon the wall.

-Soon all the mines dried but that never did.
-Red still the jail cell wall. was never tried, none a foreigner, but I saw in his eyes. all the riches spent, the people left the yet I to dwell here still.
-When Father died of I did not for him.
-I pray the unburdens his sins.
+Soon all the mines dried but blood never did.
+Red still the jail cell wall. was never tried, none a foreigner, but I saw in his eyes. all the riches spent, the people the town yet I to dwell here still.
+When died of drink I did not for him.
+I the grave unburdens his sins.

-I pray that will remain to bury me.
-I pray someone will remain.
+I pray that someone remain to bury me.
+I that someone will remain.